Adapting Knowledge for Few-shot Table-to-Text Generation: Preliminaries

 \section{Preliminaries}

 In this section, we brieﬂy introduce the relevant research lines of our work: table-to-text generation, the Prototype-To-Generate (P2G) framework, and the parameter-efficient adapter.

-\textbf{Table-to-text generation} The table-to-text task aims to generate a fluent and faithful natural language description corresponding to a table.
-In this study, the training data set is denoted as $D=\left\{(T, R)_i\right\}_{i=1}^{|D|}$.
-Here, $T_{i}$ is a linearized table consisting of one or more tabular data sets, $T_{i}={t_{1},\cdots, t_{|n|}}$.
-For each tabular data set, $t_{i}=\left\{a_{i}; v_{i}\right\}$ refers to an attribute-value pair in the table, where $a_{i}$ and $v_{i}$ can be a string/number, a phrase, or a sentence.
-Next, $R_{i}=\left\{r_i,\cdots,r_{|m|}\right\}$ denotes the reference texts.
-Each $r_i$ is a description corresponding to table $T_{i}$.
+\textbf{Table-to-text generation} The objective of the table-to-text task is to synthesize coherent and accurate descriptions in natural language that accurately reflect the contents of a given table.
+In the context of this research, the training data set is represented as $D=\left\{(T, R)_i\right\}_{i=1}^{|D|}$, where each tuple $(T, R)_{i}$ comprises a linearized table $T$ and its associated reference text $R$.
+The table $T$ is composed of one or more tabular data elements, denoted as $T= \left\{t_{1},\cdots, t_{|n|}\right\}$.
+Each element $t_{i}=\left\{a_{i}; v_{i}\right\}$ within the table represents an attribute-value pair, with $a_{i}$ and $v_{i}$ potentially being a string/number, a phrase, or a complete sentence.
+Subsequently, $R=\left\{r_1,\cdots,r_{|m|}\right\}$ signifies the set of reference texts, with each $r_i$ providing a narrative description that corresponds to the table $T$.
+This framework facilitates the generation of natural language descriptions that are both fluent and faithful to the tabular data presented.

 Unlike the rich corpus data used for PLMs, tabular data contain complex topology structures with few narrative descriptions, which are far from natural language representations.
 Fig. \ref{TableSample} illustrates an example of tabular data from the Humans data set.
 According to the experimental results of \cite{gong2020tablegpt}, the tabular data format significantly enhances generation performance.
 In this paper, to make the tabular data more compatible with the internal representations of PLMs, we leverage a template for table linearization.
 As shown in Fig.~\ref{TableSample}, we use the key-value pair template ``name: Alan Oppenheimer" as ``Name is Alan Oppenheimer", then stack all key-value pairs to form a sentence, that is, ``Name is Alan Oppenheimer; Birth Date is 23, April, 1930; Birth Place is New York, U.S.; ...".